 You might also want to plan ahead of Hampta Pass trek.
 Your trek ends at Chattru and if you’re planning on covering Chandratal as well, you should make arrangements for a private cab to pick you up on a designated time & date at Chattru.
 More details below.

-Also, if you’re not using a guide (which is highly recommended for beginner trekkers), you might want to rent basic camping and trekking equipment in Manali itself.
+Also, if you’re not using a guide (which I highly recommend for beginner trekkers), you might want to rent basic camping and trekking equipment in Manali.
 You will also have to plan for your dietary requirements and pick up essential things you might require.
 Again, it might be easier/beneficial for you to hire a cook.

 Did you check my most recommended list of things to carry for trekking and hiking trips?